 A diffuser, which is used to disperse essential oils into the air, can potentially trigger a smoke alarm if the unit is not properly used or if it is placed too close to the smoke alarm.

-Finally, if you’re experiencing recurrent false alarms and you suspect that the diffuser is the cause, you can contact the manufacturer or a professional for further advice.
+If false alarms persist and you suspect the diffuser, consult the manufacturer or a professional for guidance.

 How to Stop Your Humidifier From Setting Off a Fire Alarm